lpotthast/app-properties/README.md

 # app-properties

+## TODO

-TODO: Write this readme.
+- Write this readme.
-TODO: Use error type in parsing.
+- Use error type in parsing.
-TODO: Add tests for proc macro.
+- Add tests for proc macro.
-TODO: Finalize Cargo.toml.
+- Finalize Cargo.toml.
-TODO: Release on crates.io.
+- Release on crates.io.